 Want to know more about Canada?
 Check out our podcast.
 We discuss when a traveler becomes a snack; the perils of wilderness adventure, a culinary tour of the provinces for foodies, and we speak to World Nomads photography scholarship mentor Richard I'Anson.

-A local shares the top must-sees in Alberta, plus the best places to eat and drink, and festivals to experience in Calgary.
+Nick and Dariece share their favorite experiences in Alberta, plus the best places to eat and drink, and festivals to experience in Calgary.